bpamos/redis-terraform-projects/redis-cloud-plus-aws-vpc-with-ec2/README.md

 - `dataset_size_in_gb`: Expected dataset size (default: 1GB)
 - `modules_enabled`: Redis modules (default: ["RedisJSON", "RediSearch"])
 - `vpc_cidr`: VPC CIDR block (default: 10.0.0.0/16)

+### Advanced Configuration

+All advanced features are optional and commented out in the "EXTRA OPTIONAL CONFIGURATION" section of `terraform.tfvars`.
+Uncomment and configure as needed:

+**Subscription Advanced Settings:**
+- **Network Allowlist**: Restrict access by security groups or CIDRs (only when using your own cloud account)
+- **Customer Managed Keys**: Use your own encryption keys for data protection

+**Database Advanced Settings:**
+- **Protocol**: Choose Redis or Memcached protocol
+- **OSS Cluster API**: Enable Redis OSS Cluster API compatibility
+- **RESP Version**: Select RESP2 or RESP3 protocol version
+- **TLS/SSL**: Enable encryption with custom certificates
+- **Data Eviction**: Configure memory eviction policies (LRU, LFU, etc.)
+- **Remote Backup**: Automated backups to S3, GCS, or Azure Blob Storage
+- **Custom Port**: Specify database port (10000-19999)
+- **Source IP Filtering**: Restrict database access by IP address or CIDR
+- **Active-Passive Replication**: Configure replica_of for replication
+- **Custom Password**: Set your own database password
+- **Hashing Policy**: Custom sharding rules for multi-shard databases

+**How Optional Variables Work:**
+All advanced configuration variables use `default = null`.
+When not specified in `terraform.tfvars`:
+- Terraform omits the argument from the Redis Cloud API call
+- Redis Cloud provider applies its own sensible defaults
+- No need to specify values unless you want non-default behavior

+See `terraform.tfvars.example` for complete examples and valid values for each option.

 ### Testing & Monitoring Variables